 African Women Development Funds.

 This initiative is for the sole purpose of developing African Women in the business world.
-This female-only grant empowers women by giving funds to associations that handle issues about women’s body, health, security, equity, leadership, investment and women businesses.
+This female-only grant empowers women by giving funds to associations that handle issues about women’s bodies, health, security, equity, leadership, investment and women’s businesses.

 African Young Entrepreneur Empowerment Nigeria Financial Grants.

-The program focuses on developing young African entrepreneurs; engaging, training, and finally giving them grants.
+The program focuses on developing young African entrepreneurs; engaging them, training them, and finally giving them grants.
 The grants are awarded as prizes majorly for those who make it to the stage.
 This empowerment program monitor grants they have provided for one year.
-Coordinators will monitor new business they have empowered to see how the funds are implemented.
-The grant coordinators do not hold any stake whatsoever to businesses they empower, and they only give grants to young Nigerians who reside in Nigeria.
+Coordinators will monitor new businesses they have empowered to see how the funds are implemented.
+The grant coordinators do not hold any stake whatsoever in businesses they empower, and they only give grants to young Nigerians who reside in Nigeria.

 Diamond Bank BET program.

 This program is called Building Entrepreneurs Today, hence BET.
 It empowers businesses where about 50 get the grant out of a pool of applications.
 Since its inception, it has trained selected applicants for about half a year, and the last standing five get the grant.
 Diamond Bank BET program has supported over 140 businesses and awarded grants to approximately 19 entrepreneurs in Nigeria.
 It has, therefore, gained local and international interest.